LASIK in Providence

 In addition to his vast experience in providing refractive surgery, Dr. Galler stands out because he is board certified by the American Board of Ophthalmology.
 To become board certified, a doctor must complete a rigorous examination process that involves continuing education, written and oral exams, and signing a pledge that demonstrates a commitment to excellence in the field.

-To work with a LASIK specialist who eyecare professionals and thousands of other patients trust, contact our practice in Providence, RI, today.
+To work with a LASIK specialist who eye care professionals and thousands of other patients trust, contact our Providence, RI, ophthalmology office today.
 You can send us a message online or call us at:

 1